LayerZero-Labs/devtools/examples/oft-solana/README.md

 ### Create the Solana OFT

-:information_source: In all the OFT patterns listed below, the SPL token's Mint Authority is set to the **Mint Authority Multisig**, which always has the **OFT Store** as a signer.
+:information_source: For **OFT** and **OFT Mint-and-Burn Adapter**, the SPL token's Mint Authority is set to the **Mint Authority Multisig**, which always has the **OFT Store** as a signer.
 The multisig is fixed to needing 1 of N signatures.

 :information_source: For **OFT** and **OFT Mint-And-Burn Adapter**, you have the option to specify additional signers through the `--additional-minters` flag.
 If you choose not to, you must pass in `--only-oft-store true`, which means only the **OFT Store** will be a signer for the \_Mint Authority Multisig\*.

 :warning: If you choose to go with `--only-oft-store`, you will not be able to add in other signers/minters or update the Mint Authority.
+You will also not be able to renounce the Freeze Authority.
+The Mint Authority and Freeze Authority will be fixed to the Mint Authority Multisig address.

 #### For OFT: